ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Last month, a startup I consulted for was burning through $15,000 monthly on MongoDB Atlas.
 After implementing the optimizations I’m about…</blockquote>

 <h3>4.
-Deploying a Node.js Application to EC2 with Nginx: A Step-by-Step Guide - <a href="https://medium.com/@faizkhan3597/deploying-a-node-js-application-to-ec2-with-nginx-a-step-by-step-guide-abc366eb1169" target="_blank" rel="noopener noreferrer">link</a></h3>
+Efficient Batch Updates in TypeORM: A Custom SQL Solution - <a href="https://medium.com/@lukaasatiani73/efficient-batch-updates-in-typeorm-a-custom-sql-solution-535f52bba776" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Faiz Ahmed`**
+✍️ **posted by `Luka Asatiani`**

-<blockquote>If you’re looking to deploy your Node.js application to production, AWS EC2 provides a reliable and scalable solution.
-In this…</blockquote>
+<blockquote>How to Perform Dynamic Batch Partial Updates Using Raw SQL Queries with TypeORM for Improved Performance</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>